 - Those who occasionally use your services

-- Your regular customers
+- Your regular clients

-And customising your newsletters allows you to write different content that effectively markets your business to the different types of subscribers.
+Customising your newsletters allows you to write different content that effectively markets your business to the different types of subscribers.